 When your fish spawn, always, monitor your water quality, especially ammonia levels, and be ready to perform some partial water changes if needed.

 The video below shows koi that have been spawning in the shallow stream at the base of a waterfall.
 Most of the eggs deposited were deposited in the water cress.
 Notice the foam at the bottom of the waterfall, that is a sure sign that fish have been spawning in the pond.

-Depending on water temperature, the eggs usually hatch in 3 – 5 days.
-When they hatch, the juveniles are about 7 mm long and will feed from their yolk sac for few days until they are more developed and can eat food.
+In water temperatures around 20 C / 68 F, the koi will hatch in about 3-4 days.
+When they hatch, the juveniles are about 7 mm long and will feed from their yolk sac for few days until they are more developed and can eat food found in the water.

 The fish are now capable of feeding on larger prey, such as small Daphnia.
 These koi are feeding on finely ground flake food.
 You can see the swim bladder and digestive tract as their bodies are still transparent with a yellow colour.